kyma-project/kyma/docs/service-catalog/docs/014-details-etcd-database.md

 done
 ```

-3. Restore backup on every pod of statefulset
+4. Restore the backup on every Pod of the StatefulSet.

 ```bash
 for i in {0..2};